 - Floating holiday for Martin Luther King, Jr.’s Birthday and President’s Day (i.e. you get to choose between these two holidays to take off).

-- During the week between Christmas Day and New Year’s Day, the firm will be opened on 3 days from 8:30am to 12:30pm.
-Employees that work are paid a full eight hours to come in during that time (incentivizing employees that may be local and want to cover the office to do so, but allowing other employees to take vacation and have coverage during the office to eliminate some of the “catch up” when they return).
+- During the week between Christmas Day and New Year’s Day, the firm will be open on 3 days from 8:30am to 12:30pm.
+Employees that work on these days are paid a full eight hours to come in during that time (incentivizing employees that may be local and want to cover the office to do so, but allowing other employees to take vacation and have coverage during the office to eliminate some of the “catch up” when they return).

 - 6 days of sick pay each year, which, if unused, is paid out at the end of the year.

-- Random “early” days (Wednesday before Thanksgiving, company holiday luncheon, day before Independence Day holiday).
+- Random “early” days (Wednesday before Thanksgiving, Fridays before Memorial, Independence and Labor Day holidays).

 Obviously, you may need to consider what rules and regulations you may have in your particular state about closing your office, holiday hours, sick hours, etc., but you get the idea about utilizing holidays and time off as a way to keep employees happier.

-Food plays a big theme in helping boost office morale.
+Food and bonding together through social events can play a big role in helping boost office morale.
 This is probably because as a society, we love to eat!
-If you think about every holiday and family get together is typically surrounded by food.
+If you think about every holiday and family get together it is typically surrounded by food.
 So, another way to help boost office morale is to bring in lunch.
-You can do this on an entirely social level or you can do this accompanied with other firm or company meetings (e.g. monthly firm meeting, various departmental meetings, etc.).
+You can do this on an entirely social level or you can do this accompanied with other firm or company meetings (e.g. monthly firm meeting, departmental meetings, etc.).
 The best way to do this is to find a local food spot, get a menu, circulate the menu and place an order (preferably for delivery or for someone to go pick up).
 It is also nice to occasionally bring in other treats and goodies for your staff!

-Office Morale Boosting Tip #4: Celebrate birthdays, anniversaries, babies and weddings.
+Office Morale Boosting Tip #6: Celebrate Birthdays, Work Anniversaries, Babies and Weddings.

 My employment at Phil’s law firm was my first full-time job coming out of college, so the firm’s way of doing things was my general understanding of how most offices work.
-One thing that the law firm always does is that it always celebrates employee’s birthdays, firm employment anniversaries, babies and weddings.
+One thing that the law firm always does is that it always celebrates employee birthdays, work anniversaries, babies and weddings.
 At each monthly firm meeting, birthdays and anniversaries are acknowledged.
-On an employee’s birthday, a cake will be brought in especially for that employee.
-On major work employment anniversaries, flowers or other gifts may be given to employees.
+On or near an employee’s birthday, a cake will be brought in especially for that employee.
+On major work employment anniversaries, flowers are given to employees and a gift for the major milestones (1, 5, 10, 15, 20, etc.).
 Company-wide baby and wedding showers are a common practice as well.
 It’s amazing to me how many offices don’t even think about or engage in these kinds of practices, but it happens.
-Finding these ways to make employees feel special and celebrate these kinds of moments in their work and personal life is a great way to make everyone feel good—even those that aren’t being celebrated on that particular occasion!
+Finding these ways to make employees feel special and celebrate these moments in their work and personal life is a great way to make everyone feel good—even those that aren’t being celebrated on that particular occasion!

 While never a requirement, the law firm also engages in a number of fun activities.
 We’ve done an annual Halloween potluck, where members of the firm will dress up in costume (we’ve even done some costume contests) and bring in a plate of food to be shared at lunchtime.
-Another event has been a St. Patrick’s Day themed potluck, where people may bring in traditional Irish and St. Patrick’s Day dishes.
+Another event has been holiday-themed potlucks, like for Cinco de Mayo or St. Patrick’s Day.
 Phil will occasionally take the attorneys out for dinner, which is entirely social.
 The firm has done family picnics on the weekend and have engaged in outside office activities with one another.
-Again, this just helps develop the inter-office relationships among team members which will only play out to a happier, more cooperative and efficient group of people working for you in the office.
+Happy hour, top golf, arcade games, bowling, movies, escape room, and even mani/pedis (we did this at Ultimate Estate Planner).
+Again, these types of events help develop the inter-office relationships among team members which will only lead to a happier, more cooperative and efficient group of people working for you in the office.

-Office Morale Boosting Tip #6: Show your staff some gratitude for Thanksgiving.
+Office Morale Boosting Tip #8: Show Your Staff Some Gratitude for Thanksgiving.

-At Thanksgiving, Phil will distribute $25 gift cards to a local grocery store chain to employees, knowing that most people will be preparing some kind of big Thanksgiving feast with their family.
-The office also brings in a Thanksgiving type buffet lunch the Monday before Thanksgiving for everyone to enjoy.
+At Thanksgiving, Phil will distribute $50 gift cards to a local grocery store chain to employees, knowing that most people will be preparing some kind of big Thanksgiving feast with their family.
+The office also brings in a Thanksgiving type buffet lunch one of the days before Thanksgiving for everyone to enjoy.
 Phil will typically give a touching speech at that luncheon, showing his team members gratitude for all of their hard work.
 The law firm also releases a monthly e-mail newsletter and it has typically featured interviews with staff members and what they are thankful for that year.

-Office Morale Boosting Tip #7: Develop a fun gift exchange tradition for the holidays.
+Office Morale Boosting Tip #9: Develop a Fun Gift Exchange Tradition for the Holidays.

-At Thanksgiving, the law firm will circulate a bowl of names and everyone will draw a name for a “Secret Santa” gift exchange.
-This past year, they held the gift exchange with an ugly holiday sweater party.
+At the Thanksgiving luncheon, the law firm will circulate a bowl of names and everyone will draw a name for a “Secret Santa” gift exchange.
+They have even held the gift exchange with an ugly holiday sweater party.
 You can mix this up by doing a gag or white elephant gift exchange.
+I’ve also heard of firms doing something charitable in the community, like sponsoring a family for the Christmas holiday or collecting toys or canned goods.

 You can find easy ways to give non-monetary gifts to your employees.
 Phil is an avid hockey fan (GO Kings GO!) and enjoys watching live theatre productions.
 Occasionally, he is unable to attend some of the shows or games that he has tickets for and he gladly disperses these to his associate attorneys and staff.
 He also utilizes reward points he generates from various programs, such as American Express and FedEx business accounts, to purchase gift cards and other gifts.
-Our office also utilizes free offers through Office Depot to disperse small, but much appreciated gifts, such as totes and kitchenware, to employees.
+You can also provide other types of benefits to employees, such as randomly letting people out early on a Friday.

 In conclusion, I hope that some of these tips will help you in developing a team of members for your firm and not just a group of people working for you and getting a paycheck.
 You don’t have to do all of these at once, but find one or two things that you can quickly and easily implement and see how giving a little back to your team can really raise their spirits and, at the end of the day, result in a happier, more productive office.

-(Reading this article, staring at a silk pie Phil brought in today and at how many food incentives we get, I am starting to wonder if we should be asking Phil to start some kind of gym membership or fitness program for employees.
-Hmmmm.
+(Side note.
+Reading this article, staring at some goodies that Phil brought in today and at how many food perks we get, I am starting to wonder if the company could also consider some kind of gym membership perk for employees too!
+Hmm.
 Hehe.)

 ABOUT THE AUTHOR